TheEdoRan/next-safe-action/README.md

 ## Contributing

-If you want to contribute to next-safe-action, the best way is to fork this repository and [open a Pull Request](https://github.com/TheEdoRan/next-safe-action/pulls) when you're done implementing your feature.
+If you want to contribute to next-safe-action, the best way is to fork this repository and [open a pull request](https://github.com/TheEdoRan/next-safe-action/pulls) when you're done implementing your feature.

 If you found bugs or just want to ask a question, feel free to [open an issue](https://github.com/TheEdoRan/next-safe-action/issues).